JetBrains/markdown/README.md

 In order to work with the results effectively, it ought to be converted to the [AST].

-As a result, a root [ast-node] corresponding to the parsed Markdown document is returned.
+As a result, a root [ASTNode] corresponding to the parsed Markdown document is returned.
-Each AST node has its own type which is called [`IElementType`](src/org/intellij/markdown/IElementType.kt) as in the IntelliJ Platform.
+Each AST node has its own type which is called [`IElementType`][IElementType] as in the IntelliJ Platform.

 ### Generating HTML

 For a given AST root, a special [visitor][visitor-pattern] to generate the resulting HTML is created.
-Using a given mapping from `IElementType` to the [`GeneratingProvider`][generating-provider] it processes the parsed tree in [Depth-First order][DFS], generating HTML pieces for on each node visit.
+Using a given mapping from `IElementType` to the [`GeneratingProvider`][GeneratingProvider] it processes the parsed tree in [Depth-First order][DFS], generating HTML pieces for on each node visit.

 ## Extending the parser